- Committee on Space Research (COSPAR)

 - World Climate Research Programme (WCRP)

-ICSU’s involvement in the SDG process
+History of ICSU’s involvement in the SDG process

 Throughout the process to define the Sustainable Development Goals, the International Council for Science (ICSU) and its partner organizations have continuously pushed for a sound scientific basis for these goals and a strong role for science in their implementation.